/** * FAQ Accordion * Handles expand/collapse behavior for FAQ items */

 Why OnTheClock Is Different

 Most tools in this list are built for the general small business market and then pointed at nonprofits.
-OnTheClock leans into the nonprofit relationship directly.
-It donates a percentage of profits back to charities for every nonprofit customer, and its staff volunteer their own time.
+OnTheClock leans directly into the nonprofit relationship.
+It donates a percentage of profits back to charities for every nonprofit customer, and its staff volunteers their own time.
 That doesn't change how the software works, but it tells you the discount isn't a one-time gimmick.

 Key Features